I've been using Claude Code × Obsidian Daily Notes for six months and tried three improvements

 - Mark all Google Calendar events as `- [x]` (attended)

-- Mark events present in daily note but not in Google Calendar with strikethrough: `- [ ] ~~Event name~~ (not held)`
+- Mark events that exist in daily note but not in Google Calendar as strikethrough: `- [ ] ~~Event name~~ (not held)`

 3. Update Today's Todo section